isHaneum/20252R0136DATA30400/FINAL_REPORT.md

 3. **Optional extra leaf (only when 3 labels are required but the path has length 2)**: add the highest-probability leaf label not already included if its probability exceeds a threshold (0.4).
 	- If no leaf exceeds the threshold, we fall back to the best remaining leaf to satisfy the “exactly 2 or 3 labels” requirement.

-This yields hierarchy-consistent outputs for the taxonomy depth used in this dataset.
+This yields hierarchy-consistent outputs under the course’s cardinality rule.
+Although the taxonomy depth can reach 4 in this dataset, we intentionally restrict outputs to 2–3 labels.

 ## 6. Experimental Results
 ### 6.1 Experimental Setup
-- Dataset: Amazon products (1,945 train / 489 test)
+- Dataset: Amazon products (29,487 train / 19,658 test)
 - Metrics: Samples-F1 (Kaggle Evaluation)
 - Implementation: PyTorch + HuggingFace Transformers, fixed random seed (42)